 - Voice for the Voiceless: Since the inside of his body is a Sound Proof Booth, he is required to repeat whatever people inside him are saying to everyone else.
 He even goes so far as to convey their moods in the English dub.

 Lyra the Harp

-Voiced by: Megumi Nakajima (Japanese), Kristin Sutton (English)
+Voiced by: Megumi Nakajima (Japanese), Kristin Sutton (English) note

 Lyra is a spirit who is typically summoned for her soothing singing voice.